Private Guided Morocco Tours and Travel

 Our sample 14 Day Tour below will give you an idea of what you might include in your own Morocco itinerary.

-Upgrades to hotels may be added any time, even when you're on the road.
-We're flexible and do our best to make it happen.
+Upgrades to four and five star luxury hotels and desert camps may be added any time, even when you're on the road.
+We're flexible and do our best to make it happen when and where possible.

-Hotels include medina riads, ancient kasbahs, a desert camel trek camp in the Sahara dunes, and small local inns.
+Hotels may include riads, ancient kasbahs, a desert camel trek camp in the Sahara dunes, and small local inns.
 Off road routes in the Sahgro massif or High Atlas mountains can be included.

 Throughout you will be immersed in Berber and Arab cultures flavored with African ways and ancient traditions.
-You will visit nomads, markets, imperial cities, world heritage sites, kasbahs, palaces, Berber villages, and Roman ruins and travel ancient caravan routes.
+You will visit nomads, markets, imperial cities, UNESCO World Heritage Sites, kasbahs, palaces, Berber villages, and Roman ruins and travel along ancient caravan routes.

 Sample Road Trips